Session Recording web player

 For example, after you select the host name filter, the following dialog box appears.
 You can type in the host name (of the VDA where recorded sessions are hosted) and click Search to filter out irrelevant recordings and display only the relevant ones.

 You can change to a different filter by clicking the currently selected Host name, as shown in the following screen capture.
-All filters are listed below after you click Host name.
+All filters are listed after you click Host name.
 Select a different filter as needed.

 You can also click the + symbol to add filters.